More adoption conversations

 £12.95

 Why do adopted teenagers feel the way they do?
 How much of this is due to their being adopted or to the changes that puberty brings?
-How can parents help their children to confront and deal with the turbulence of their teenage years, their identity crises and their adoption-related problems?
+How can parents help their children to confront and deal with the turbulence of their teenage years, their identity crises and their adoption-related issues?

 This invaluable guide, brimming with advice and ideas, will help parents discuss the known – or unknown – aspects of their adopted teenager’s history and be well-equipped to communicate difficult issues.

-Adoptive parents looking for advice on how to talk to their child aged 10–18 about their past, including dealing with sensitive questions.
+This book is for adoptive parents looking for advice on how to talk to their child aged 10–18 about their past, including dealing with sensitive questions.

 Although the guide focuses primarily on children adopted from abroad, the practical advice offered can be helpful in relationships with any adopted young person.